 The fan speed set up controls are located on the lower section of the Unit Control Board (UCB).
-See Fig. 56 for the location on 3-phase voltage units or Fig. 57 for the location on single phase voltage units.
+See Fig. 51 for location.

 - 1. Check the job specifications for the cfm (cubic feet per minute) and ESP (external static pressure) required. - 2.
-Using the chart on the Fan Speed Set Up labels (see Fig. 59), calculate the vdc from the cfm and ESP for the base unit.
+Using the chart on the fan speed set up labels (see Fig. 52), calculate the vdc from the cfm and ESP for the base unit.
 Then add vdc for any accessories installed per the "Field Accessories" section of the label.

-NOTE: The Fan Speed Set Up labels are located on the High Voltage cover in the Control Box.
+NOTE: The fan speed set up labels are located on the High Voltage cover in the Control Box.